BillTheBest/promethius/README.md

 ```

+## A full example

 Let's take a look at the simplest possible widget which pushes a Random integer to the front end every 10 seconds.
 We will start with the Scala code.

+Some example widgets are available in app/widgets to help you get started

 ```scala
 package widgets